clizarraga-UAD7/geo-datascience/_build/html/_sources/cloud-native-data.md

 ### COG

-The TIFF file format (Tagged Image File Format) is a very old format, dating back to 1992, which is great for high-resolution, verbatim raster images.
-It’s still used a bit in high-end photography, but has really grown a second life in cartography: a variation called GeoTIFF is used to share satellite images and other satellite data.
+The [TIFF file format (Tagged Image File Format)](https://en.wikipedia.org/wiki/TIFF) is a very old format, dating back to 1992, which is great for high-resolution, verbatim [raster images](https://en.wikipedia.org/wiki/Raster_graphics).
+It’s still used a bit in high-end photography, but has really grown a second life in cartography: a variation called [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) is used to share satellite images and other satellite data.

 The GeoTIFF file format has long been thought of as only suitable for raw data: if you wanted to display it on a map, you’d convert it into tiles.
 If you wanted a static image, you’d render it into a PNG or JPEG.
-But Cloud-Optimized GeoTIFF means that GeoTIFFs can be a bit more accessible than they used to be.
+But [Cloud-Optimized GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF#Cloud_Optimised_GeoTIFF) means that GeoTIFFs can be a bit more accessible than they used to be.

 A [Cloud Optimized GeoTIFF (COG)](https://www.cogeo.org/) is a regular [GeoTIFF file](https://en.wikipedia.org/wiki/GeoTIFF), aimed at being hosted on a HTTP file server, with an internal organization that enables more efficient workflows on the cloud.
 It does this by leveraging the ability of clients issuing ​HTTP GET range requests to ask for just the parts of a file they need.

-Built to support efficient tile-by-tile access to large collections of geospatial imagery, the COG has provided an excellent template for the development of other cloud-optimized data formats (e.g. Zarr).
+Built to support efficient tile-by-tile access to large collections of geospatial imagery, the COG has provided an excellent template for the development of other cloud-optimized data formats (e.g. [Zarr](https://zarr.readthedocs.io/en/stable/index.html)).

 Like many open source projects, the development and production of COGs has lead to innovation in other areas as well.
-One example of such innovation is the development of the SpatioTemporal Asset Catalog (STAC).
+One example of such innovation is the development of the [SpatioTemporal Asset Catalog (STAC)](https://stacspec.org/en).

+The SpatioTemporal Asset Catalog (STAC) specification provides a common language to describe a range of geospatial information, so it can more easily be indexed and discovered.
+A ‘spatiotemporal asset' is any file that represents information about the earth captured in a certain space and time.

+COGs and STAC provide the building blocks for a flexible and accessible system for geospatial data analysis (geospatial imagery).
+STAC provides a system for describing large collections of geospatial data stored in cloud object store and COG provide efficient access to pieces of those collections without the need to download the data first.

 ### COPC